What to Know About Student Debt Relief - SDRC

 Public Service Loan Forgiveness

 The Public Service Loan Forgiveness program (PSLF) forgives the remaining balance on federal Direct Loans for employees of charitable nonprofits and government organizations after those employees make qualifying payments for 120 months (10 years).
-PSLF requires being on an income driven repayment plan, but can be a great option for many borrowers.
+PSLF requires being on an income driven repayment plan and can be a great option for many borrowers to see relief from their student debt burden.

 For a step-by-step breakdown to access the program, view this guide: https://www.cancelmystudentdebt.org/pslf-step-by-step-guide